 Moreover, audio books can be used alongside printed or digital texts, letting readers follow along, thereby improving word recognition and fluency.
 They are also immensely beneficial for multitaskers who can ‘read’ while performing other tasks.

 However, the most prominent limitation of Audio Books, is that they are not an assistive technology that benefits people with hearing impairments or deafness, for obvious reasons.

-For individuals who struggle with understanding complex concepts or organising information, graphic organisers can simplify and visually represent ideas, making them more digestible.
+For individuals who struggle with understanding complex concepts or organising information, graphic organizers can simplify and visually represent ideas, making them more digestible.
 By laying out information in a structured and visual way, these tools can help readers with comprehension, sequencing, brainstorming, and summarizing content.

 Variable-speed Tape Recorders

 Variable speed tape recorders allow users to adjust the playback speed of audio recordings without altering the pitch.
 For individuals who are using audio as a means of accessing textual content, this assistive tool can be invaluable.
 By adjusting the speed, readers can slow down to ensure better comprehension or speed up to skim through familiar content.
 This flexibility allows readers to consume content at their own pace, adapting to their comprehension needs and preferences.

 Built-in Dictionaries & Thesaurus’